OnionDemo/tfe_provider_oauth_GH/README.md

 Steps:
 1. Create a GitHub.com via OAuth connection via CLI cmd.
-2. Assign the connection to below projects:
+2. Assign the connection to all projects:
 3. When user log in to the HCP Terraform --> project to create workspace, the user could use "VCS" to choose the OAuth options.